 Although Alaska law states that you can only use the state exemptions in bankruptcy, you are allowed to choose between the state exemptions or the federal bankruptcy exemptions, based on a Ninth Circuit court decision (In re McNutt 87 B.R.
 84 (9th Cir.
 1988).
-If you decide to use the federal bankruptcy exemptions, you can exempt up to $3,450 of equity in your car.
+The federal motor vehicle exemption amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 Using the Federal Wildcard Exemption to Protect Your Car

 If the equity in your car is more than the motor vehicle exemption protects, you may be able to cover the extra equity by using a wildcard exemption.
-Alaska does not have a wildcard exemption, but if you choose to use the federal exemptions, you can use the federal wildcard in the amount of $1,150, plus any unused homestead exemption (up to $10,825), for a maximum of $11,975.
+Alaska does not have a wildcard exemption, but if you choose to use the federal exemptions, you can use the federal wildcard exemption.
+This amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 Can Married Couples Double Alaska’s Motor Vehicle Exemption?

 Some states allow married couples filing a joint bankruptcy petition to double the listed exemption amounts.
 Married couples filing a bankruptcy together can double the Alaska motor vehicle exemption and protect up to $7,800 of equity in a motor vehicle.